SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 when used in some generic contexts.
 To illustrate this behavior,
-the following example defines two protocols and a generic type that conditionally conforms to each of them.
+the following example defines two protocols and a generic type that conditionally conforms to both protocols.

 ..
 This test needs to be compiled so that it will recognize Pair's CustomStringConvertible conformance -- the deprecated REPL doesn't